What Qualifies as an Emergency

 - Noise.
 Noise complaints are typically best dealt with by your local police department.
 Do not call 9-1-1 in such situations.
 Every town or city has a non-emergency police number.
 For example, the City of Calgary Police Department’s non-emergency line is 401-266-1234.
 If the noise complaint has something to do with an animal, contact your local animal control department.
 Such a situation should result in a follow up letter to your Property Manager, outlining the nature of complaint, time, date, any witnesses and action taken.

 - Locked out?
 Before emergency strikes … be prepared!
-Being locked out of your home is a frustrating experience but it is typically not considered an emergency and it is something you can prepared for by:
+Being locked out of your home is a frustrating experience but it is typically not considered an emergency and it is something you can prepare for by:

 - Keep a spare key with a trusted friend or neighbour